 Use plastic storage bins that are stackable.
-I use clear plastic bins like the one below because I can add storage labels to the inside of the box.
+I like clear bins like the ones below because I can add cute storage labels to the inside of the box.
 You will need several bins depending on how many sizes you have and even more if you are storing both boy and girl clothes.
 Oh, and remember how I said boundaries?
 If you want to put a limit on how much you keep (ahem, you do) then buy a smaller storage bin.
 I’ve been able to combine infant sizes (3 mos and 6 mos) in one bin since they’re so itty bitty anyway.

 Step 2: Set up your organizing system.

 This is the easy part.
 Set out your bins and add the labels.
 Add a box (or bags) each for donations, items to sell (if you choose to do so), and trash.